Edexcel Maths Foundation GCSE – Getting Started

 We recommend the CGP test papers for mathematics and well as the Revise series:

-As the exam approaches, make use of the various past papers, specimen and sample papers which are freely available:
+As the exam approaches, make use of the various past papers, specimen and sample papers which are freely available.
+We have compiled them to make file management a thing of beauty:

 Edexcel Maths Foundation GCSE Sample Papers